Last Updated : 01-February-2023

-This will lead to clearly set priorities and pull the right resources into the critical activities.
+This will lead to clearly set priorities and pull the right resources into critical activities.
 On the course of the journey, your organization will need to make some tough calls.
-You have to phase off the existing spreadsheet-based reporting by giving give people the cut-off date.
-As long as there is a plan B, plan A ca never be successful.
-As long as spreadsheet continues being used, BI will not be adopted.
+You have to phase off the existing spreadsheet-based reporting by giving people the cut-off date.
+As long as there is a plan B, plan A can never be successful.
+As long as the spreadsheet continues being used, BI will not be adopted.
 This mandate can only come from the top.
 Otherwise, people will continue to rely on the existing reporting methods and your business intelligence initiative will not become very successful.

 Bad Analytics Partner Experience